bestape/alchemy/README.md

 <summary>to do</summary>

-Feel free fork this repo and hack away at some of these to dos, or do your own thing with it. :0)
+Feel free fork this repo and hack away at some of these to dos, or do your own thing with it.

+:0)   :O)   :o)

 Write and open source publish code that animates SVG with JavaScript, HTML and CSS.